-- The debt collection protections of the Model Medical Debt Protection Act apply to all health care providers as well as debt buyers and debt collectors that are collecting medical debts. - Credit reporting of medical debt is prohibited. - If the patient qualifies for a discount and payment plan under the FAP, then no interest will be added to the medical expenses. - For patients who do not qualify for a discount under the FAP, interest cannot exceed 2% annually. - Health care providers and debt collectors must provide patients with detailed receipts of payments, so that consumers can keep track of their payments and, if there is a future attempt to collect the medical debt, can prove that the debt has been paid or discharged.9 - Family members and other third parties would be shielded from medical and nursing home debts accrued by a spouse, parent, or loved one. - The Model Medical Debt Protection Act provides additional guidelines for permissible and prohibited debt collection practices.
+- The debt collection protections of the Model Medical Debt Protection Act apply to all health care providers as well as debt buyers and debt collectors that are collecting medical debts. - Credit reporting of medical debt is prohibited.
+If a medical debt does show up on a credit report, creditors, employers and landlords are prohibited from considering it in their decisions.
+Health care providers must include a provision in their contracts with debt collectors and debt buyers to prohibit the reporting of medical debt to credit bureaus. - If the patient qualifies for a discount and payment plan under the FAP, then no interest will be added to the medical expenses. - For patients who do not qualify for a discount under the FAP, interest cannot exceed 2% annually. - Health care providers and debt collectors must provide patients with detailed receipts of payments, so that consumers can keep track of their payments and, if there is a future attempt to collect the medical debt, can prove that the debt has been paid or discharged. - Family members and other third parties would be shielded from medical and nursing home debts accrued by a spouse, parent, or loved one. - The Model Medical Debt Protection Act provides additional guidelines for permissible and prohibited debt collection practices.